EliaKobayashi/Dietary_Application_Project/README.md

                         root.register()

 ```
 After all the necessary information is inputted, it must be saved on a database.
 To do so, there is a button called register.
 The register button will save all the inputted information into a database.
 To do so, I created a method in Python titled "register()".
 After the button is clicked, not only will the inputted information be saved into a database, but the screen will also change to the home page.

+When placing the objects inside the MDCard, I struggled with organizing each object.
+I did not know that a box layout was necessary inside the card to ensure that the objects stayed inside the white rectangle.
+Without putting a box layout inside the, objects such as the textfield exceeded the borders of the MDCard.

 ```.py
 class RegisterScreen(self):